 To receive notifications when we update webpages about aviation workforce development grants, please subscribe.

-Please send feedback not related to information in the Federal Register Notice to AWD-Grants@faa.gov.
-To ensure a fair and open competition for the grant programs, we may post the answer to your questions on this webpage or ask you to resubmit your comment using the Federal Register Notice public comment process.
+The FAA is only accepting comments or questions at AWD-Grants@faa.gov.
+To ensure a fair and open competition for the grant programs, we may post the answer to your feedback on this webpage.